department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim.md

 ---
 layout: page-breadcrumbs.html
 title: How to file a VA disability claim
+heading: How to file a VA disability claim
 display_title: How to file a claim
 description: Find out how to file a VA disability claim for a service-connected disability online, by mail, in person, or with the help of a trained professional.
 Learn how to prepare to apply for VA disability, what documents you'll need, and how to get help filing your claim.
 order: 2